 iwao has funded healthcare for 79 patients in 11 countries.

-Joshua is a two-month-old baby and the youngest in a family of three children from Tanzania.
-His parents are small-scale farmers; his father owns a few cattle and they also have a small farm where they plant food for home consumption.
-Joshua has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Joshua has been experiencing challenges since birth.
-Without treatment, Joshua will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,362 to cover the cost of surgery for Joshua that will treat his hydrocephalus.
-The procedure is scheduled to take place on May 20th and will drain the excess fluid from Joshua's brain.
-This will reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Joshua will hopefully develop into a strong, healthy young boy.
-Joshua's father shared, "Please help treat our baby, he needs to undergo a surgery which due to financial challenges, we are not able to afford.
-Please help us."
+Josias is a three-year-old boy from Haiti.
+He lives with his parents and older brother.
+He is a happy and playful toddler who loves to smile and play!
+Josias has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of his condition, Josias has been experiencing developmental delays.
+He cannot walk or talk yet.
+Without treatment, Josias will continue experiencing severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for Josias at Hospital Bernard Mevs to treat his hydrocephalus.
+This is the only site in the country where this care is currently available.
+The procedure is scheduled to take place on July 20th.
+This critical treatment will place a shunt to drain the excess fluid from Josias's brain to reduce intracranial pressure and greatly improve his quality of life.
+With proper treatment, Josias will hopefully develop into a strong, healthy young boy.
+Josias's family has shared that they hope this surgery will allow him to be more independent.